Sniffy2019/Deep-State-weekender/README.md

 <a name="Des"></a>
 ## Design

-The design is based on a nineties or retro style drop flyer.
+The design is based on a nineties or retro-style drop flyer.
 The two images are of freestock festival/gig events and the contrast is to depict the outdoor and indoor selection of a 3 day festival.
 The footer is taken from the code institute CV design and modified to allow the user to select either payment or floow other festival goers.